sameday-courier/woocommerce-plugin/readme.txt

 * From the services page click on the service name to start editing
 * `Service name` = The name that it will be displayed to your clients on the checkout page (see screenshot 5 for more details)
 * `Price` = Fixed price for this service.
 This is the delivery price that the clients will pay if they choose this delivery service
 * `Free delivery price` = The minimum order price for which the delivery is free of charge.
-This is a numeric value bigger than 1
+This is a numeric value bigger than 0

+NOTE: If you don't want to apply an free of charge option leave this field blank

 * `Status` = Enable or disable the service.
 If enabled, the clients will be able to choose this delivery service

 = Add shipping method to shipping zone =